KabalMcBlade/Ion/README.md

 * -usepath
 	* if -usepath is set, you need to specified the fullpath of the model file and can be everywhere
 * -dumpgltf
-	* will dump the gltf model loaded in the ION structure nodes into json file, following different level of detail (0: just nodes and transform; 1: nodes, transform and animations if any; 2; everything, even vertex, which is very expensive and will generate huge file; default 1)
+	* will dump the gltf model loaded in the ION structure nodes into json file, following different level of detail (0: just nodes and transform; 1: nodes, transform and animations if any; 2; everything, even vertex, which is very expensive and will generate huge file)

 For instance:
+* -primitive cube
 * -model DamagedHelmet.gltf
-* -usepath -model C:\Users\MyUser\Downloads\DamagedHelmet\DamagedHelmet.gltf
+* -usepath -model "C:\Users\MyUser\Downloads\DamagedHelmet\DamagedHelmet.gltf"
-* -dumpgltf 1
+* -dumpgltf 1 -model DamagedHelmet

 #### Controls